seen-one/Route-Crafter/README.md

 If the fetched paths look ok, set the starting location by right clicking on the map.
 Press 'Generate Route' to run ArcRoutingLibrary solver to create the path solution.

 Sometimes, you may get a warning that not all of the paths were not able to be connected.
 This can be because the boundary or some filters have caused a split of paths into sections, or it could be a one-way path at the boundary making it impossible to reconnect to other paths.
 'Allow navigation past boundary' with Windy Rural can help re-connect the paths which gives the option for the solver to use the these as optional paths.
 You can choose to continue anyways, where only the largest section of the split will be used to create the route.

+## Play Route
+Like a media player, you can play, pause, drag to seek, change the speed of a preview of the route.

 ## Route Solvers
 To be able to find the most efficient route, we use the [Chinese Postman Problem](https://en.wikipedia.org/wiki/Chinese_postman_problem) theory and its variants.
 There are different solvers to choose from, depending on your needs where some will create a shorter route than others.